marimo-team/spotlights/003-bennet-meyers/README.md

 To edit the notebook source code, replace `run` with `edit` in the above commands.

+## Community Spotlight

+This project is part of our [Community Spotlights](https://marimo.io/c/@haleshot/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

+We're thrilled to have Bennet Meyers as an active and innovative member of the marimo community!

+> [!NOTE]
+> The current link to the Community Spotlights collection is temporary and will soon be moved to the official marimo-team workspace for improved visibility and structure.*

 ## Spotlight Promotion

 This spotlight has been featured on our social media platforms.
 Join the conversation: